Applied-Scientific-Research/onbody/README.md

 * How C++ data structures and algorithms will work for this problem
 * Whether a system that uses equivalent particles at all levels of a tree can generate solutions of sufficient accuracy
 * Whether using a hierarchical system of equivalent target points allows creation of an O(N) fast summation method of sufficient accuracy and low programmer effort

+The "equivalent particle" technique is where, given a `blockSize` representing the number of particles in all but one leaf node, every other node in the tree contains `blockSize` "equivalent particles" which are used to compute the influence of that box on target points.
+A simple treecode requires only the source points to have equivalent particles; and in this sense, they act like the multipole approximation of that tree node.
+For an O(N) method, the target tree also uses this system, so that all but one node in every level of the tree contains exactly `blockSize` equivalent target points, onto which the sources' influences are calculated, and from which those influences are passed down to its child boxes' equivalent target points.

 ## Build and run